strongtyped/circe-extensions/README.md

 }
 ```

-The type hint extension allows you to choose include an extra field holding the type hint.
+The type hint extension moves the type information a field named "_type" and places all other fields on the same level.

 ```scala
 object Foo {